-An internship is a critical part of your college experience at SFA – and the real-world experience you gain will provide you with a competitive edge when beginning your career.
-At SFA, we maintain strong ties with businesses and industry leaders to ensure that our students have valuable internship opportunities in a wide range of settings, from large multinational corporations to thriving local businesses.
-SFA computer science students have interned at GE, PepsiCo, Capital One and AIG, as well as local companies like Elliot Electric.
+An internship is a critical part of your college experience at SFA, and the real-world experience you can gain will provide you with a competitive edge when beginning your career.
+We maintain strong ties with business and industry leaders to ensure that our students have valuable internship opportunities in a wide range of settings, from large multinational corporations to thriving local businesses.
+SFA computer science students have interned at GE, PepsiCo, Capital One and AIG, as well as local companies like Elliott Electric Supply.

-The CSC 385 Internship course can serve as an upper-level elective for computer science and computer information systems majors, and it can apply to information technology major requirements.
-You can apply for the course through the internship director.
+The CSC 385 internship course can serve as an upper-level elective for computer science and computer information systems majors and can apply to information technology major requirements.
+Apply for the course through the internship director.
 While the department can provide information on available internships, students are responsible for obtaining a suitable position.

-One great way to find internship opportunities is through networking with members of our Computer Science Advisory Council during their annual visit to campus.
+Find internship opportunities through networking with members of our Computer Science Advisory Council during their annual visit to campus.

 How do computer scientists relax after hours of working on the computer?
-By challenging themselves on the computer, of course!
+By challenging themselves on the computer!
 SFA’s Computer Science Club hosts a combination of fun events like LAN gaming parties, movie nights, field trips, technology lectures and Q&A sessions.
-The Computer Science Department also hosts a variety of activities and contests throughout the year.
+The computer science department also hosts a variety of activities and contests throughout the year.

 Annual Computer Science Programming Contest

 If coding is in your blood and you just can’t get enough, the department hosts an annual programming contest.
 Professors set out 10 problems with a three-hour time limit to see who can complete the most before time is up.

 - Teams will consist of three to four members.

 - Each team member must be currently enrolled at SFA.